AK-Homberger/NMEA2000-AIS-Gateway/README.md

 Currently following AIS message types are supported: 1-3, 5, 18, 19, 24A, 24B

-To does:
-- Message type 14 for AIS safety related broadcast messages (to support AIS MOB devices).

 To use the gateway the following libraries have to be installed (as ZIP file):
 - [NMEA2000](https://github.com/ttlappalainen/NMEA2000)
 - [NMEA2000_esp32](https://github.com/ttlappalainen/NMEA2000_esp32)